MSeifert04/iteration_utilities/docs/functools.rst

 Functools for one function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. py:currentmodule:: iteration_utilities

-- :py:func:`complement`, negate the return value of the function.
+- :py:func:`~iteration_utilities.complement`, negate the return value of the function.
 Equivalent to ``lambda func: not func``.
-- :py:func:`flip`, reverse the order of the arguments passed to the function.
+- :py:func:`~iteration_utilities.flip`, reverse the order of the arguments passed to the function.
 Equivalent to
   ``lambda func: lambda *args, **kwargs: func(*list(reversed(args)), **kwargs)``
 - :py:func:`functools.lru_cache`, cache the return value of a function.
 - :py:func:`functools.partial`, partially set the arguments of a function.
-- :py:func:`iteration_utilities.partial`, partially set the arguments of a function. also accepting placeholders.
+- :py:func:`~iteration_utilities.partial`, partially set the arguments of a function; also accepting placeholders.
-- :py:class:`functools.partialmethod`, same as ``partial`` but works on methods.
+- :py:class:`functools.partialmethod`, same as ``functools.partial`` but works
+  on methods.

 Functools for several functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- :py:func:`chained`, apply several functions (successivly).
+- :py:func:`~iteration_utilities.chained`, apply several functions
+  (successivly).

 References